Western Boulevard Industrial Corridor

 Architect: Unknown

 The United Autographic Register Company built the warehouse and office building at 4235 S. Western Boulevard in the 1910s.
-The company manufactured autographic registers and other machines that could produce commercial paperwork such as receipts, bills, orders & purchasing, and other reports more efficiently.
+The company manufactured autographic registers and other machines that could produce commercial paperwork such as receipts, bills, orders and purchasing, and other reports more efficiently.
 Its subsidiaries included Autographic Register Company and Hamilton Autographic Register Company.
 The stockroom was housed on the first floor and offices were located on the second floor.
-By 1951, Sanborn Fire Insurance map shows that the building was in use by Bell & Thorn Inc., a metal stamping and tool & die manufacturer.
-By this time, masonry additions were built to the north along Western Boulevard and to the east along W. 43rd Street to provide additional warehouse space and a larger area for manufacturing.
+By 1951, a Sanborn Fire Insurance map shows that the building was in use by Bell & Thorn Inc., a metal stamping and tool and die manufacturer.
+By this time, masonry additions had been built to the north along South Western Boulevard and to the east along W. 43rd Street to provide additional warehouse space and a larger area for manufacturing.

 Current Occupant/Use: Illinois Fibre Specialty Co.